SimonWoodtli/zet/20220225052915/README.md

 2. Now you just have to add the keyboard input (other) called uniemoji

 ## GUI to select from all emojis with mouse

+I don't bother installing this as the other two options are all I need.

 1. download the latest [Appimage]
 1. integrate it into your system